SuuTTT/wuliu/README.md

 ## intro

-this branch use the naive brute force method to solve the problem. mainly used to
+this branch use the naive method(greedy, brute force, linear programming) to solve the problem. mainly used to

-1. generate the test data
+1. clarify the problem and requirements
-2. verify the correctness of the algorithm (comparison test)
+2. generate the test data
-3. clarify the problem and requirements
+3. verify the correctness of the algorithm (comparison test)

 ## usage